Ludwig Hirschfeld-Mack

 Ludwig Hirschfeld-Mack (11 July 1893 – 7 January 1965) was a German-born Australian artist.

 His formative education was from 1912 until 1914 at the Debschitz-Schule, an art school in Munich founded by Wilhelm von Debschitz.
 Hirschfeld-Mack studied at the Bauhaus from 1919 until 1924 and remained working there until 1926 where, along with Kurt Schwerdtfeger, he further developed the Farblichtspiele (coloured-light-plays), which used a projection device to produce moving colours on a transparent screen accompanied by music composed by Hirschfeld-Mack.
 It is now regarded as an early form of multimedia.
 He was a participant, along with the former Bauhaus master Gertrud Grunow, in the II.
 Kongreß für Farbe-Ton-Forschung (Hamburg 1. – 5.
 Oktober 1930) (Second Congress for Colour-Sound Research).
 In 1923 he participated in the prestigious film festival Der Absolute Film in Berlin with other film producers such as Hans Richter, Viking Eggeling, Walter Ruttmann, Fernand Léger, Francis Picabia and René Clair.
 Music and colour theory remained lifelong interests, informing his art work in a number of media, and it was the inspiration for his well-respected and influential teaching.

 Life

-Ludwig Hirschfeld-Mack was born in Frankfurt am Main where he grew up.
+Ludwig Hirschfeld-Mack was born on 11 July 1893, the first child of Johanna Clara Mack and leather-goods merchant Ernst Simon Hirschfeld (with a business at Flscherfeldstr.
+9 Frankfurt am Main in 1930) and was the older brother of Marie Emilie, Gustave Heinrich and Lotte Josefine.
+Ludwig Johann Hirschfeld was educated in Frankfurt am Main where he grew up.
 He attended the Musterschule, a progressive Frankfurt high school for musically gifted children, which still exists today.
 He was later taught by Hermann Obrist and Wilhelm von Debschitz in Munich, taking art history with Heinrich Wölfflin and Fritz Burger.
 During the First World War, Hirschfeld-Mack was an infantry officer.
+The change of name from Hirschfeld to Hirschfeld-Mack is explained by his sister, Lotte Josefine Ackerrmin: "Ludvig added the name Mack to the name Hirschfeld as is often the case with artists.
+'Mack' is the maiden name of our mother Clara ... the family Mack is of good Frankfurt stock".
+On 22 November he married Eleonore Wirth in Frankfurt am Main.